breadoliveoilsalt/birch-book-search/README.md

 - Side Note: There are definitely areas where the testing could be improved.
 In particular:
   - The tests for the SearchResultsFooter component need to be beefed up to cover all sub-components.
 Drafts of the tests were going poorly, perhaps due to too much conditional rendering in this component as-is.
   - The tests in SearchLayoutAndLogic-FunctionCalls (testing the functions belonging to the SearchLayoutAndLogic component) should be extended to functions that call #document.getElementById.
 Drafts of such tests were not up to snuff, particularly for getting and setting values using #document.getElementById.

+## Updates as of July 10, 2019

+Here is a summary of the latest refactoring steps:

+1. Add components to update UI.
+For example, add a PageNotFound component to render in response to an invalide URL.
+Update "Jump To Top" button to have a fixed position once results load, so the user doesn't have to scroll to the bottom to get to jump to the top.

+2. Clean up aspects of components that had been bothering me and try to increase readability.
+Break responsibility of certain components into sub-components for better allocation of single-responsiblity and for easier testing (for example, create a new Routes component).

+3. Update tests to cover the new components and further refactoring described above and below.
+Try to DRY up tests, particularly relying more on `#beforeEach` for test set up.

+4. Clean up folder structure and file names for better organization and navigation.
+For example, move action creators and thunk to new `/actions` folder.
+Implement `actionTypes` file in `/actions` for organization of app's actions.
+Create folder `/models` for models, create folder `/builders` for object builders (as part of implementing builder pattern), and create folder `/api` to hold classes responsible for making API requests.
+Remove redundancies in file names where the folder name makes it clear what the file contains.
+For example, remove 'reducer' from the names of files that are in the `/reducers` folder (except for `rootReducer`), and remove 'model' from the file name for the book model, which is now under the `/models` folder.

+5. Rather than rely on a Book model to instantiate book objects, implement

 -----